 Account Minimums and Requirements: In general, we do not require a minimum dollar amount to open and maintain an advisory account; however, we have the right to terminate your account if it falls below a minimum size which, in our sole opinion, is too small to manage effectively.
-However, we may impose a \$2,500 minimum annual fee to maintain an advisory account, which can be reduced at our discretion.
+We impose a minimum annual fee requirement to open and maintain an advisory account: which can be waived at our discretion.

 - Given my financial situation, should I choose an investment advisory service?
-Why or Why Not? - · How will you choose investments to recommend to me? - What is your relevant experience, including your licenses, education, and other qualifications? - What do these qualifications mean?
+Why or Why Not? - · How will you choose investments to recommend to me? - What is your relevant experience, including your licenses, education and other qualifications? - · What do these qualifications mean?